 But, as I reminded myself earlier, I’m going to remind you – We win!!!
 Even though it seems all is dim and dark, remember it is just for a season.

 You know what?
 The best thing about seasons is they don’t last forever.
 They are meant to pass – unless you live someplace the seasons never change.
-In which case, you need a whole different sort of grace to navigate that.
+In this case, you need a whole different sort of grace to navigate that.

 Seasons in my “neck of the woods”

 For me, I live in Missouri where the seasons do change, morph, blend, and even get stuck on stupid.
-When the cold lasts too long, or the burning heat drains very bit of my energy, I remind myself of the blessing we have of a new season looming in the future.
+When the cold lasts too long, or the burning heat drains every bit of my energy, I remind myself of the blessing we have of a new season looming in the future.

 Yep, raining too much in the spring.
 No problem, summer is coming.

 Frigid winter temperatures giving me the doldrums, no worries.
 Spring is coming.

 Here’s why.
 My brother works in a highly-populated place.
 So, my husband wasn’t comfortable with having him for dinner this year.
 That broke my heart.
 Yeah.
 I cried…a lot.
 However, I gave my brother some weird story to guard his feelings, but I think he knew.

 My mom knew too.
 She decided not to come over if he couldn’t come over.
 So heartwrenching.
 My Thanksgiving fell apart piece by piece.